Barf (Lake District): The Bishop of Barf

 On a rocky site at 700 ft and clearly visible from the Cockermouth to Keswick road, is the "Bishop of Barf", a white painted stone marking the spot where, according to local legend, the Bishop of Derry was killed falling from his horse in 1783, after drunkenly betting he could ride up the hill.
 Both the Bishop and his horse are said to be buried near a smaller stone, the Clerk, at the base of the hill.
 Sadly, the story, although imaginative, forgets that the Bishop of Derry of the time died 20 years later in Italy.
 However, this Bishop's colourful life no doubt inspired a tale capable of capturing the imagination.
 The stone was whitewashed each year by staff at the nearby Swan Hotel, until the Hotel was converted to apartments.
-The whitewashing is now carried out by members of Keswick Mountain Rescue.

 The Bishop stands about 7 ft high on the shortest side, while the Clerk is a much smaller conical stone.